|Alias|| Lew Piper|

 A Feast for Crows

-Lew Piper is named as a squire to Ser Jaime Lannister when Ser Jaime leads a force to aid in the Siege of Riverrun.
-He names Ser Jaime's horses, Honor and Glory.
-Although Ser Jaime has made it a habit to not name his horses, because that makes it harder when they die in battle, he laughs about Lew's choice of names and accept them.
-North of King's Landing, Lew collects blackberries, offering them to Jaime who tells him to give some to Ser Ilyn Payne, too.
+Lewys is named as a squire to Ser Jaime Lannister when Jaime takes command of a force to aid in the Siege of Riverrun.
+He names Jaime's horses Honor and Glory.
+Although Jaime usually does not name his horses, Lewys's choice of names makes him laugh and he accepts them.
+On route to Riverrun, Lewys collects blackberries and offers them to Jaime, who tells him to give some to Ser Ilyn Payne, too.

-When Ser Jaime shows bruises from his secret nightly sword training with Ser Ilyn, Lewys is the only who dares to ask where they come from, receiving the answer that they are love bites from the lusty wenches at Castle Hayford.
+Lewys is the only person who dares ask Jaime where his bruises, which are a result from his secret nightly sword training with Ilyn Payne, come from.
+Jaime tells him that they are love bites from the lusty wenches at Castle Hayford.

-The force reaches the camps besieging Riverrun.
-Ser Daven Lannister recognizes Lewys from his looks as a son of Clement Piper when he arrives to greet his cousin, Ser Jaime.
-Ser Daven tells Lewys that he beat his brother Marq Piper bloody in a melée once, after Marq had taken offense at Ser Daven's question whether the woman dancing naked on his shield was his sister.
-Lewys replies that it's the sigil of their house and that he doesn't have a sister.
-Ser Daven suggests that it's improper to hide behind a naked woman and make the attacker feel unchivalrous.
-Ser Jaime laughs about his cousin taunting his squire but tells him to leave the boy be.
-Ser Devan and Ser Jaime later discuss the lynching of Lannister foragers and Ser Devan suggests that some lords of the Trident might be responsible as they still support the northern cause, even though they formally submitted themselves.
-This makes Jaime think that he would hate to execute Lewys as son of a river lord, as he has grown fond of him.
-Ser Jaime then suggests that the Brave Companions are more likely suspects.
+At Riverrun, Ser Daven Lannister recognizes Lewys from his looks as a son of Clement Piper.
+Daven tells Lewys that he beat his brother [[Marq Piper}Marq]] bloody in a melée once, after Marq had taken offense at Daven's question whether the woman dancing naked on his shield was his sister.
+Lewys tells him that it is the sigil of their house and that he does not have a sister.
+Jaime tells Daven to leave Lewys be after Daven has suggested to Lewys that it is improper to hide behind a naked woman as it makes the attacker feel unchivalrous.
+When Jaime and Devan later discuss the lynching of Lannister foragers and Devan suggests that some lords of the Trident might be responsible, Jaime think to himself that he would hate to have to execute Lewys, the son of a riverlord, as he has grown fond of the boy.